AlexMaitland/general-knowledge-quiz/README.md

 ![quiz-container](https://user-images.githubusercontent.com/122832821/235628999-3aebc751-99f6-4972-927b-d130e4e806c9.jpeg)

-* General Knowledge Quiz
+* The Quiz
-  * This quiz is short in length and provides the user a taste of what to expect with the other quizzes available.
+  * The General Knowledge quiz is short in length and provides the user a taste of what to expect with the other quizzes available and is found on the home page.
+The other two quizzes are more specific and focus on Sport & History.
+There are more questions in both of these, however, the structure of the quizzes are all the same.

   * When a correct answer is given, the answer is highlighted green and 1 point is added to the users score shown just below the answers.